 In the FUNDS 1-2 SUBTOTAL column enter the net of the GENERAL/SR OPER column less the REDUCTIONS column.
 The GENERAL/SR OPER column is to be used in computing the amount in the total - all funds column - do not use the REDUCTIONS or FUNDS 1-2 SUBTOTAL columns to compute this amount.

-Lines a-c and f-g
+Lines a-e

 Enter the amounts for each Fund and Function.
 In the GENERAL/SR OPER column, enter the General Fund and Special Revenue - Operational Fund expenditures.
-Leave lines d-e blank